 What happens if I break a fixed rate home loan contract?

-A guide to the costs and fees associated with breaking a fixed rate home loan contract.
+If you want to end your fixed rate mortgage early, you may be charged a break fee.
+Learn the costs and fees associated with breaking a fixed rate home loan.

-A fixed rate home loan is a legal contract guaranteeing that you'll repay a fixed amount of interest on a loan for a specified time period.
+A fixed rate home loan is a legal contract that guarantees you'll repay a fixed amount of interest on a loan for a specified time period.
+For instance, if you take out a three-year fixed rate loan at 2.29% on November 1 2020, you're pledging to make repayments based on that interest rate until October 31, 2023.

-If you decide to break that contract by switching loans or lenders, your existing lender must be compensated for any loss they incur.
-Breaking a home loan during a fixed interest period can be expensive, which is why it's always worth getting a quote from your lender before breaking a fixed interest rate home loan.
+If you decide to break that contract by switching loans or lenders before the fixed period has ended, your existing lender will want to be compensated for any financial loss they incur.
+Breaking a home loan during a fixed interest period can be expensive, which is why you should ask your lender how much it will cost you to break your fixed interest rate home loan before you decide to do it.

 What is considered "breaking" a fixed home loan?

-- Extra home loan repayments in excess of an accepted tolerance
+- Making extra home loan repayments in excess of an accepted amount

-- When a loan is in default, requiring it to be repaid immediately
+- When your loan falls into serious default, requiring it to be repaid immediately

 What fees do I have to pay?